happy-turtle/oit-unity/README.md

 I recommend using this with the package Post-Processing Stack v2, because then transparent objects will be rendered in Scene View as well.
 Follow these steps:

 1. Add the post-processing override `Order Independent Transparency` to a post-processing volume in your scene.
 2. Change the shaders of every object that shall be rendered with order-independent transparency.
 They have to have a material using a custom shader.
-Two sample shaders that you can use are included in this project `OrderIndependentTransparency/Unlit` and `OrderIndependentTransparency/Standard` (standard shader has to be set to Rendering Mode Transparent).
+Two sample shaders that you can use are included in this project `OrderIndependentTransparency/Unlit` and `OrderIndependentTransparency/Standard`.
 3. Run your scene.

 ### Without Post-Processing Stack v2